The Carnivore Diet: Pros and cons, nutritional analysis, recipes and food lists

 Dr Baker’s average daily food intake is shown below in Cronometer (with lots of steak and hamburger mince with some cheese, eggs, shrimp, and salmon).

-So, what do we make of the fact that Dr Baker and a number of his friends appear to be thriving in spite of not meeting some of the micronutrient DRIs?
+What do we make of the fact that Dr Baker and so many others appear to be thriving despite not meeting some of the micronutrient DRIs?

 - Are the recommended nutrient intake targets wrong?

 - Which ones are still relevant for him?

 In response to my analysis, Shawn commented on Twitter: